Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 ## Changelog

+### 0.5.6
+* Added an optional argument for specifying the placeholder format the custom filter returns.
+* Added a third format (only available via the custom filter) that automatically wraps responsive images so that the placeholder has the right aspect ratio.

 ### 0.5.5
 * All files that can't be processed are now listed during calculation and link to the particular attachment in the media library.